Baddaboo/boba-spotter/README.md

 https://baddaboo.github.io/boba-spotter/

 ## Notes
 - This project not only demonstrates how to implement frameworks, but also how you might want to organize your project.
-I'd recommend taking a look at the structure of the `components`, `providers`, and `views` folder.
+I'd recommend taking a look at the structure of the `components`, `providers`, and `views` folders.

 ## License
 MIT